mahc30/JustLikeTheSimulations/README.md

 As i start adding things i start to think that it would be easier to work with a circle object, but i'm already too deep into this, it would be like starting again.
 This could be an actual fun game lol.

 I would describe this one as a practice of conditionals/math/physics practice, working with objects would be easier.
 I didn't think i would extend this so much and didn't really stop to think about how to optimally build it when i should have, welp...

+**23/06/2019**
+Found the [Jeffrey Thompson Collision Detection Book](http://www.jeffreythompson.org/collision-detection/line-circle.php) and made the ball able to collide with lines.
+It was fun i think i'll leave this *Movin Ball* for some time and do different stuff.